 Mauna Loa is a shield volcano, one produced by repeated, fluid lava flows building a very broad, subdued uplift that, in profile, resembles an enormous shield.

 This and the other Hawaiian shield volcanoes derive from the Hawaiian hot spot, a stationary vent of magma over which the Pacific plate is moving.
 Active volcanoes form on the seafloor over the hot spot, and eventually go extinct as the tectonic action moves them away from the lava source.

 Mauna Loa is also one of the most active of the world's volcanoes.
-Its last major eruption was in 1984, and vulcanologists expect another blow.
+It has erupted 33 times since its first scientifically documented eruption in 1843.
+Its last major eruption was in 1984, when the lava flow came within 5 miles of Hilo, the largest populated area on the island.
+Vulcanologists certainly expect another big blow.
 Around 98 percent of the peak is blanketed in lava flows under 10,000 years old.

 The Long Mountain is one of five shield volcanoes comprising Hawaii.
 The others are Kohala, Hualalai, Mauna Kea, and Kilauea.
 Mauna Kea, while not as massive as Mauna Loa, is taller.